 Mobile is definitely moving beyond the replication of online banking services and into value-added features built to serve more specific use cases and even different segments of the bank (retail consumer, small business, wealth management, commercial, etc.).
 As shown above, the evolution is trending towards an environment where solutions are being ‘bought’ vs. ‘built’ and where engagement of the customer on a contextual level is beginning to be achieved.

-Using a features and functionality scoring sheet for each mobile platform (developed as part of the previous Celent research ‘What’s App, Doc: A Biannual Evaluation of Mobile Banking at Top U.S. Banks‘), Celent evaluated apps for the Apple iOS, Android, Safari web browser and text banking.
+Using a features and functionality scoring sheet for each mobile platform, Celent evaluated apps for the Apple iOS, Android, Safari web browser and text banking.
 Scores were compiled for the top 13 banks in the U.S., with banks grouped into three categories based on the following criteria:

 - How easy was it to find the desired function?